 Rose Street Theatre Club

-The Rose Street Theatre Club (RSTC) arranges approximately 16 trips a year, ranging from Popular Musicals to Classical Concerts, from Plays to Operas and other outings.
+The Rose Street Theatre Club (RSTC) arranges monthly trips, ranging from Popular Musicals to Classical Concerts, from Plays to Operas and other outings.
 All trips are by coach, picking up at a number of stops from Crowthorne through to Wokingham (including Nine Mile Ride, Rose Street and the Three Frogs), and the cost of the coach is included in the overall cost of the outing.

 We aim to offer an exciting and comprehensive range of activities' and is 'a welcoming and safe way' to visit local theatres as well as the big London shows - something few elderly or handicapped people living alone would ever attempt.
 We feel we meet the 'social needs of our community' in a very practical way, and have seen many friendships established that extend beyond the club's activities.